ANG3L0/notes-bloggo/docs/travel journal/asia 2023/lessons.md

 - If my aunt's facing leukemia, death, and an extremely physically painful existence can find a way of being happy by simply having her nephew visit, I have no excuse of not finding a way to be happy in almost any situation. **Don't worry, be happy.**
 - Serena's masseuse doesn't do marketing.
 Purely word of mouth.
 She has clients that she massages for 8 hours at a time (high-ticket).
 The best kind of businesses are ones where quality is so good that people don't mind paying a lot for (in both time and finance).
+- Japan's culture makes the people be very methodical.
+This achieves extraordinary results, like amazing food everywhere you go.
+This also makes for very slow taxis and slow problem-solving / adaptability that are infinitely frustrating.
+For amazing long-term results, the slow/methodical way is the way to go (though you should aim to go as fast as possible).
+When speed is needed, you should refrain from doing things this way.